cyberflamingo/exobrain/mac-addresses.md

 network and only passes information if necessary.

 This approach is also basically how the Internet works (at a high level).

+## MAC Address Table

+A MAC address table is a mapping of a **Swhitchports** to MAC addresses.
+As traffic flow through a switch, it will identify what devices are connected to each port by their MAC addresses and record it in its MAC address table.